 Why irises?
 The simplest explanation is that irises where blooming in the garden of the asylum to which Van Gogh was admitted.
 Van Gogh was not allowed to leave the asylum and its garden in the first month, so the availability of the blooming irises was a good reason to paint them.
 Another reason that he painted irises was that Van Gogh loved flowers and flower paintings.
 Flowers are colorful, and they allowed Van Gogh to experiment with different colors.
 Van Gogh liked to play around with different colors to provide contrasting effects and to make certain elements in his painting stand out more.
 His use of colors was inspired by Eugène Delacroix, who he called ‘the greatest colorist of all.'
 A third reason is that flowers were a popular subject among the masses and Van Gogh hoped throughout his career for some commercial success (which he never got during his life).

 Who is Van Gogh?
 Vincent Willem van Gogh was born in 1853 in Zundert, The Netherlands.
 He only started to fully focus on painting in 1883.
-In 1886 he moved to Paris, and he spent the rest of his life in France.
-In 1888 he moved to the south of France, to Arles, and in 1889 he moved to the mental asylum in Saint-Rémy-de-Provence where he died in 1890.
+In 1886 he moved to Paris, and, two years later he moved to the south of France, to Arles.
+He struggled with mental illness and died in 1890 from the results of a self-inflicted gunshot wound.
 Most of Van Gogh’s famous paintings come from the last three years of his life.
 Examples include his famous series of sunflowers, of which one version is in the National Gallery in London.
 Another example is his Wheat Field with Cypresses in the Metropolitan Museum of Art (he made two other versions of that painting, one in the National Gallery and another in a private collection).
 His later work can be characterized by broad brush strokes, the unique combination of colors, and the use of innovative perspectives and designs.

 Fun fact: Van Gogh painted this work several days after he was admitted to the mental asylum.
 In his first letter from the asylum to his brother Theo, Vincent wrote that he was focusing on painting irises and lilies.
 These colorful flowers may have provided him with feelings of hope that may have helped him temporarily with his mental state.
 However, one year after he was admitted to the asylum, he died because of a self-inflicted gun wound.
 His death was the result of a troubled life, though not everybody could understand that.
 Monet commented on the death of Van Gogh that he could not understand how a man that loved flowers so much and could depict them in such a beautiful way could be unhappy with his life.